We'll build you a quality custom Bushido wall scroll for you at a discount price!

 9. Filial Piety

-Sometimes called “The Seven Virtues of the Samurai", "The Bushido Code", or “The Samurai Code of Chivalry".
+Sometimes called “The Seven Virtues of the Samurai,” “The Bushido Code,” or “The Samurai Code of Chivalry.”

-This would be read in Chinese characters, Japanese Kanji, and old Korean Hanja as “The Way of the Warrior", "The Warrior's Way", or “The Warrior's Code".
+This would be read in Chinese characters, Japanese Kanji, and old Korean Hanja as “The Way of the Warrior,” “The Warrior's Way,” or “The Warrior's Code.”

 It's a set of virtues that the Samurai of Japan and ancient warriors of China and Korea had to live and die by.
 However, while known throughout Asia, this title is mostly used in Japan and thought of as being of Japanese origin.

-See Also...
-Warrior
+See Also: Warrior

 No matter the outcome or result, one does not lose face if tempering proper justice.

-義 can also be defined as righteousness, justice, morality, honor, or “right conduct".
-In more a more expanded definition, it can mean loyalty to friends, loyalty to the public good, or patriotism.
+義 can also be defined as righteousness, justice, morality, honor, or “right conduct.”
+In a more expanded definition, it can mean loyalty to friends, loyalty to the public good, or patriotism.
 This idea of loyalty and friendship comes from the fact that you will treat those you are loyal to with morality and justice.

-義 is also one of the five tenets of Confucius doctrine.
+義 is also one of the five tenets of Confucius's doctrine.

 There's also an alternate version of this character sometimes seen in Bushido or Korean Taekwondo tenets.
 It's just the addition of a radical on the left side of the character.
 If you want this version, click on the image to the right instead of the button above.